Misconceptions That Keep People Away From Coding Bootcamps

 Something you’ve probably come across before on the internet is that coding bootcamps can’t get you a job.
 Studies show that this is and isn’t correct.
 Any education you get, no matter where you go or what field you study, cannot guarantee you a job.
 It is up to you to take what you learn and use it to acquire the the career you seek.

-Many coding bootcamps offer career coaching for students during or after the program.
+Many coding bootcamps offer career coaching for students during or after the Boot Camp.
 They may also host networking events to improve your chances of finding the right tech role!
 But no one can force you to attend these events.
 You don’t have to sit down with a counselor.
 In the end, it is up to you to use every tool and resource available to have the best possible chance at success.

 3. Bootcamps Will Say Anything To Get Your Money